 - My favorite drink is brandy.

 - I once tripped and flew down a flight of stairs landing comfortably in a pile of blankets left at the bottom.
-It was fun in retrospect.
+Terrifying at the moment; fun in hindsight.

 - I’m one of the few people who love public speaking.
 Yes, I still get nervous.